Advanced Tax Credit Repayment Limits

 Table 5.
 Repayment Limitation (ObamaCare Repayment Limits)

-TIP: “Income” is household income calculated as MAGI.
+TIP: “Income” refers to household income calculated as MAGI.
 Once you know your household income, you can compare it to the Federal Poverty Level guidelines for the year you had coverage.

-TIP: The numbers above are the maximum amount you will have to repay, not the exact amount.
-In other words, repayment limits mean you can’t pay higher than the amount listed for your family size and % of the Federal Poverty Level, but may pay less.
-Ex. if you made 201% as a family of two you can’t owe back more than $1,650 f0r 2021 plans filed for in 2022 (your repayment is capped at $1,650).
-Amounts are subject to change each year, so always double-check this year’s repayment limits.
+TIP: The numbers above represent the maximum amount you will may to repay, not the exact amount.
+Repayment limits cap the amount you can owe based on your family size and percentage of the Federal Poverty Level, though you may owe less.
+For example, if you earned 201% FPL as a family of two, your repayment is capped at $1,650 for 2021 plans filed in 2022.
+These amounts can change yearly, so always double-check the current year’s repayment limits.

-TIP: The American Rescue plan Act expanded cost assistance under the Affordable Care Act and made some changes that impact tax credit repayment limits.
-The Act granted a repayment holiday for 2020, which could lower what you have to repay in tax credits for the 2020 plan year.
-It also offers subsidies over the 400% poverty level for 2021 – 2022.
-For 2021 – 2022, those making over 400% FPL can’t pay more than 8.5% of household income, thus in most cases going over 400% won’t result in owing back the full amount received in tax credits.
+TIP: The American Rescue plan Act expanded cost assistance under the Affordable Care Act and made changes to tax credit repayment limits.
+The Act granted a repayment holiday for 2020, which may reduce what you need to repay for that plan year.
+It also provides subsidies beyond the 400% FPL level for 2021-2022.
+For those years, individuals making over 400% FPL won’t pay more than 8.5% of household income, meaning exceeding 400% FPL won’t necessarily result in repaying the full amount of tax credits received.

-TIP: This page covers Advanced Premium Tax Credit Repayment limits for the current year.
-It is updated yearly to reflect any changes (although please note some years there are no changes.
-For verification of repayment limits, please see the official IRS 8962 form instructions.
-Make sure to refer to the current 8962 form for calculations each year at tax time (you can always use last year’s numbers for a general estimate).
+TIP: This page is updated annually to reflect the current Advanced Premium Tax Credit repayment limits.
+Some years may not see changes.
+For accurate verification of repayment limits, consult the official IRS 8962 form instructions.
+Be sure to use the current 8962 form for each year’s tax calculations (you can use last year’s numbers for a general estimate).

 What Cost Assistance Must be Paid Back?

-You don’t have to pay back Cost Sharing Reduction Subsidies or Medicaid, but you could end up owing Advanced Premium Tax Credits back up to the limit for your income level.
-If you want to avoid this, make sure to double-check your application and report changes to income throughout the year so your credits can be adjusted.
-For those who are unsure what their income will be, consider taking only part of the Credit upfront.
+You don’t need to repay Cost Sharing Reduction Subsidies or Medicaid.
+However, you may owe back Advanced Premium Tax Credits, up to the repayment limit based on your income level.
+To avoid this, it’s important to double-check your application and report any changes in income throughout the year so your credits can be adjusted accordingly.
+If you’re unsure about your income for the year, consider taking only a portion of the credit upfront to minimize potential repayment.

 How Do you Calculate Repayment of Tax Credits?